xenon-middleware/xenon/doc/userguide_src.md

 --------

-Examples of how to use Xenon can be found in the [examples][26] directory.
-We will list the examples here in order of increasing complexity, and with a short description of each example.
+Examples of how to use Xenon can be found in the [examples][26] directory of the __binary distribution__ of Xenon.
+The "EXAMPLES.md" file in the distribution explains how to compile and run these examples.
+We will list them here in order of increasing complexity:

 ### Initializing Xenon ###